HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Enochian Biosciences (ENOB) Investors With Significant Losses to Contact Firm's Attorneys, Firm Investigating Possible Securities Law Violations

 844-916-0895

-Specifically, the investigation focuses on Enochian’s repeated assurances that “[m]any of the techniques utilized in the development of our product candidates have been developed by Dr. Serhat Gumrukcu,” whom the company needs to retain to achieve its research, development, regulatory approvals and commercialization objectives.
+The investigation focuses on: (i) the accuracy of Enochian's pipeline of purported "miracle" disease treatments; and (ii) the adequacy of the Company's disclosures concerning its "scientific founder," "inventor" and largest shareholder, Serhat Gumrukcu – an individual who Enochian admits the Company is highly dependent upon.

-Enochian’s claimed need for Gumrukcu and the utility of his “techniques” came into serious question beginning on May 25, 2022, when the U.S. Attorney for the District of Vermont announced Gumrukcu was arrested after having been charged by a federal grand jury with conspiring to use interstate commerce in the commission of murder-for-hire.
-According to the U.S. Attorney’s office, the murder of Gregory Davis was potentially motivated by Davis’ threat to inform the FBI that Gumrukcu and his brother were defrauding Davis in a multi-million-dollar oil deal.
+Specifically, on May 25, 2022, federal authorities arrested Gumrukcu and another man for their alleged involvement in a "murder-for-hire" conspiracy, which resulted in the death of Vermont resident Gregory Davis.
+According to prosecutors, the murder was motivated by Davis' threat to inform the FBI that Gumrukcu had defrauded Davis in a multi-million-dollar oil deal.

-Then, on June 1, 2022, Hindenburg Research published a scathing report entitled “Miracle Cures and Murder-For-Hire: How A Spoon-Bending Turkish Magician Built A $600 Million Nasdaq-Listed Scam Based On A Lifetime Of Lies.”
-Among other things, Hindenburg observed that Gumrukcu has extensive criminal issues that have been known to Enochian’s board and executives for years and “this firewalking fraudster hasn’t developed cures for some of humanity’s most horrible diseases.”
-Hindenburg also revealed Gumrukcu fabricated his credentials, engaged in the unauthorized practice of medicine, published no peer-reviewed scientific research, and siphoned about $20 million from Enochian shareholders.
-Hindenburg also reported that a former company executive explained that he left the company after he concluded Gumrukcu lied about his work on Enochian’s HIV project and that Enochian’s “culture of secrecy” discouraged management from questioning “financial movements” and Gumrukcu’s credentials.
+Then, on June 1, 2022, Hindenburg Research published a scathing report on the Company.
+Hindenburg observed that Gumrukcu has an extensive criminal past that Enochian's Board and C-Suite have known about for years.
+Hindenburg also revealed Gumrukcu fabricated his credentials, engaged in the unauthorized practice of medicine, and siphoned $20 million from Enochian shareholders.
+Hindenburg also reported that a former executive left the Company after he concluded Gumrukcu lied about his work on Enochian's HIV project, lost scientific trust in Enochian's projects, and was fed up with Enochian's "culture of secrecy" discouraging management from questioning "financial movements" and Gumrukcu's credentials.

 "We're focused on investors' losses and whether Enochian misrepresented Gumrukcu's background, accomplishments, and its need for him to achieve any semblance of commercial success," said Reed Kathrein, the Hagens Berman partner leading the investigation.